zerocracy/judges-action/README.md

 the `repositories=...` should have a comma-separated list of repositories where your team works (instead of `...`).

-Once the file is added, GitHub will start running this job every ten minutes, collecting information about most important activities of your programmers.
+Once the file is added, GitHub will start running this job hourly, collecting information about most important activities of your programmers.
 The plugin will give them awards for good things they do (like fixing bugs) and will also punish them (by deducting points) for bad things (like stale pull requests).